ezzye/YAMLView-for-Chrome/README.md

 # YAMLView-for-Chrome
 YAMLView for Chrome

-Amend functionality so that it displays YAML rather than JSON.
+Add additional scripts that process YAML rather than JSON.